kyma-project/kyma/docs/serverless/08-03-bind-service-instance.md

     Console UI
     </summary>

-To create a binding, you must first create a sample Service Instance to which you can bind the Function.
+To create a binding, you must first create a sample ServiceInstance to which you can bind the Function.
 Follow the sections and steps to complete this tutorial.

 ### Provision a Redis service using an Addon

-> **NOTE:** If you already have a Redis instance provisioned on your cluster, move directly to the **Bind the Function to the Service Instance** section.
+> **NOTE:** If you already have a Redis instance provisioned on your cluster, move directly to the **Bind the Function to the ServiceInstance** section.

 Follow these steps: